Ethiopia rounds up high-profile Tigrayans, U.N. staff | Law-Order

 Ethiopian authorities have rounded up high-profile Tigrayans - from a bank CEO to priests - as well as United Nations staff in a mass crackdown on suspected supporters of rebellious northern forces, according to people linked to the detainees.
 Police denied targeting the Tigrayan ethnic group, saying those arrested were believed to have links to the Tigray People's Liberation Front (TPLF), which has fought central government https://www.reuters.com/world/africa/addis-ababa-government-urges-residents-register-arms-media-2021-11-02 for a year.

 The war has killed thousands, forced more than two million people from their homes, sucked in troops from neighbouring Eritrea and left hundreds of thousands in famine.
 Fighting has spread into neighbouring Afar and Amhara regions, threatening the stability of Ethiopia and the wider Horn of Africa.
 Ethiopia declared a state of emergency https://www.reuters.com/world/africa/addis-ababa-government-urges-residents-register-arms-media-2021-11-02 last week as Tigrayan forces pushed south towards the capital Addis Ababa.
-That allows for indefinite detentions, requires citizens to carry ID cards that can indicate ethnic origin, and permits searches of private homes without a warrant.
+That allows for indefinite detentions and requires citizens to carry ID cards that can indicate ethnic origin.

 The United Nations said on Tuesday at least 16 Ethiopian staff and dependents were detained https://www.reuters.com/world/africa/un-says-least-nine-staff-dependents-detained-ethiopia-2021-11-09 but has not specified their ethnicity.
 On Wednesday, it said nine were still in custody.
 The Ethiopian Human Rights Commission said the arrests of Tigrayans - the latest in repeated waves https://www.reuters.com/article/us-ethiopia-conflict-tigrayans-idUSKBN2CO0VF documented by Reuters - were at least in the hundreds, including elderly people and mothers with children.